Icon: Megaphone

 Older adults, including those with weakened immune systems, chronic heart or lung disease, COPD, or asthma are at risk for severe RSV disease.1

-Symptoms in adults are typically mild, but can become severe and be consistent with lower respiratory tract infections, such as pneumonia.1
+Symptoms in adults are typically mild, but can become severe and can be consistent with lower respiratory tract infections, such as pneumonia.1

 Some RSV infections can even lead to hospitalizations or death.3